Asgaros/asgaros-forum/readme.txt

 Please only use this site and dont send me your own .po/.mo files because it is hard to maintain if I get multiple translation-files for a language.
 = Please approve my translations =
 You can approve translations by yourself if you are a Project Translation Editor (PTE).
 Please contact me in the forums if you are a native speaker and want to become a PTE.
-= How can I add my own theme? =
-You can add own themes for your forum in the `/wp-content/themes-asgarosforum` directory (for example: `/wp-content/themes-asgarosforum/my-theme`).
-All themes in the `/wp-content/themes-asgarosforum` can be activated in the forum options.
-Each theme must have the following files: `style.css`, `widgets.css` and `editor.css`.
 = Which hooks and filters are available? =
 You can find a list of available hooks and filters on this site:
 [https://www.asgaros.de/support/?view=thread&id=407](https://www.asgaros.de/support/?view=thread&id=407).